The Kodaira dimensions of $\overline{\mathcal{M}}_{22}$ and $\overline{\mathcal{M}}_{23}$: Introduction

 \subsection{Effectivity of the virtual divisor}

 Together, Theorems~\ref{thm:slopes} and~\ref{Thm:MainThm} do not suffice to show that $[\widetilde{\mathfrak{D}}_g]^{\mathrm{virt}}$ is effective on $\widetilde{\mathcal{M}}_g$.
-Theorem~\ref{Thm:MainThm} does establish that for $g=22$ or $23$, the image of the degeneracy locus $\fU$ has positive codimension.
+Theorem~\ref{Thm:MainThm} establishes that for $g=22$ or $23$, the image of the degeneracy locus $\fU$ has positive codimension.
 Since the push forward of its virtual class is well-defined as a divisor class supported on its image, it follows that

 is a linear combination of the codimension one components in the image of $\fU$.
 A priori, the degeneracy locus $\fU$ could still have components of higher than expected dimension that map with positive dimensional fibers onto some of these codimension 1 components, in which case, some coefficient $a_i$ may be negative.
 The following theorem rules out this possibility.